dsaladbar617/mongodb_express/README.md

 let uri = "mongodb://localhost:27017/{name_of_databse_you_created}";
 ```

+run npm install in the terminal in the software_mil folder

+then run npm start

 you should be able to add to and read documents to the database

 ### Resources